Butt-Ugly Martians: Zoom or Doom: Gameplay

-The gameplay of Zoom or Doom focuses mainly on competitive racing, there are seven different racers in which two have to be unlocked by the player by racing as certain characters and winning the cup, each with different vehicle statistics such as handling, acceleration and maximum speed.
+The gameplay of Zoom or Doom focuses mainly on competitive racing, there are seven different racers of which two have to be unlocked by the player by racing as certain characters and winning the cup, each with different vehicle statistics such as handling, acceleration, and maximum speed.
 There is also a time attack mode; a practice mode; a mode where a player races on their own without CPU racers and a multiplayer mode, which allows the player to race with another person.
 An autosave feature is not present, meaning the player has to manually save the game or else all progress will be lost.